HUCodingCollaborative/HUCodingCollaborative/README.md

 ## Projects

-One of our initial planned projects is the creation and revamping of a safety and security application for Howard University's campus.
+One of our initial planned projects is the creation and revamping of current campus safety and security applicatios.
 This project involves coding, problem-solving, and practical application of programming skills.
 - If interested, please apply to join the CC Project Team on our [Project Application Form](https://docs.google.com/forms/d/e/1FAIpQLSezl5Rj22zyfaghl5dJUHVXMmO5qP84aQ11rC7LNfnRcwAtZA/viewform?usp=sf_link)

 ## How to Get Involved